 BUCKHORN, SOUTH DAKOTA: High school principal Bill Hastings’ fingerprints turn up at the scene of the murder of local librarian Ruth Davenport.
 Bill is arrested but claims he is innocent, despite having a dream about being in Ruth’s apartment on the night of the murder.
 Bill’s wife Phyllis visits him in jail, where she reveals that she knows Bill had been having an affair with Ruth.
 Bill responds angrily, saying that he knows all about HER affair with his lawyer.
 Well, this is just a happy little family we have here!
 From what I gathered, Phyllis and George have set up Bill to take the fall for Ruth’s murder.
 But when Phyllis returns home from the prison, Cooper’s doppelgänger shows up and kills her.
 Apparently, he has been orchestrating the framing of Bill all along.

 QUESTIONS: Was the doppelgänger actually the one to murder Ruth Davenport?
 If so, why did he kill her?
-Whose headless body was found laying in bed with Ruth’s decapitated head?
+Whose headless body was found lying in bed with Ruth’s decapitated head?
 This story seems to be leading somewhere and it’s played out in a fairly straightforward manner, compared to the rest of the storylines.
-But in order to continue discussing this plot line, we have to talk about….
+But in order to continue discussing this plotline, we have to talk about…

 BAD COOPER: What are we calling this evil doppelgänger of Agent Cooper?
 Is it BOB?
 If it is, he certainly seems to be quite comfortable in the skin he has been wearing for the past 25 years.
 Bad Cooper’s story shows him cavorting with a bunch of lowlife criminals, all in aid of him getting some sort of information from Bill Hasting’s secretary involving geographical coordinates (to the Black Lodge, perhaps?).
 Bad Cooper learns that his criminal friends are planning to double-cross him and kill him.
 Also, he states to friend/sexual partner Darya that he has no intention of returning to the Black Lodge and that he has taken precautions to avoid doing so.
 A few seconds later, he reveals that he knows about her involvement in the plot to kill him and shoots her in the head.
 He talks to someone on the phone who may or may not be Agent Jeffries (who even knows what the real Agent Jeffries has been up to during the past 25 years and whose side he is on?
 Who even knows much of anything about Agent Jeffries?).
 Whoever it is on the phone with Bad Cooper, he longs to ‘be with BOB again’ and mentions a meeting that Cooper had with Major Briggs.
 Once he gets off the phone, Bad Cooper downloads a bunch of information about Yankton Federal Prison in South Dakota where Darya’s partner-in-crime Ray is being held (apparently not the same prison that Bill Hastings is in, since it is located at the opposite end of the state from Buckhorn) and takes off to the hotel room next door to have sex with Chantal, another one of his sluts.
 He seems to trust this slut a lot more than he trusted the slut that he killed, so that’s always a good thing.